tanjazlender/MicrobiomePrime/README.md

 File name: `taxonomy.csv` or `taxonomy.tsv`

 This file contains the taxonomic classification of the sequences identified in the samples.
-Each sequence ID is assigned to different taxonomic ranks, such as domain, phylum, class, order, family, and genus.
+Each sequence ID is assigned at different taxonomic ranks, such as domain, phylum, class, order, family, and genus.

 The table should contain the following column names: `SeqID`, `Domain`, `Phylum`, `Class`, `Order`, `Family` and `Genus`.
-If a sequence cannot be identified at a particular taxonomic level, leave the corresponding cell empty.
+If a sequence cannot be identified at a particular taxonomic level, leave the corresponding cell blank.

 SeqID | Domain | Phylum | Class | Order | Family | Genus
 --- | --- | --- | --- | --- | --- | ---